 Now that the story is coming to an end, I would like to ask one more question; What can you and I do to make a difference in the lives of others?
 For when we make a difference, we might just change reflections.

-Together with love and forgiveness in our hearts, acceptance for all people and helping those in need, just might be a start on the path of change.
+With love and forgiveness in our hearts, acceptance for all people, and helping those in need, just might be a start on the path of change.

 Remember; It Starts With Me; It Starts With You